Florida Property Insurance Market

 Admitted Property Market vs. Non-Admitted Property Market - Chart

-Data as of October 10, 2024.
-Data is from Quarterly Supplemental Reporting (QUASR) and Florida Surplus Lines Service Office (FSLSO).
-Data does not include State Farm for years 2014 - 2018 and American Coastal Insurance Company, United Property & Casualty Insurance Company, and Family Security Insurance Company for years 2017 and 2018 due to trade secret declarations.
+Data as of July 2026.
+Data is from Market Intelligence Report.
+Data does not include State Farm for years 2017 - 2018 and American Coastal Insurance Company, United Property & Casualty Insurance Company, and Family Security Insurance Company for years 2017 and 2018 due to trade secret declarations.

 Residential Market Share Reports